oegea/docky/readme.md

 ## Main components

 * [@useful-tools/authentication-service](./authentication-service/) - Offers a basic authentication flow, in which the user is required to validate his e-mail address by confirming a code sent to it.
 Once a user is logged, a JWT token is signed and provieded to the client.
 This is an optional component, and is not required in case the final application does not need to authenticate users, or in case a third-party authentication service is preferred to manage the authentication of the users.
-* [@useful-tools/documents-service](./documents-service/) - Offers a set of endpoints to perform CRUD operations on a non-relational database.
+* [@useful-tools/documents-service](./documents-service/) - Offers a set of endpoints to perform CRUD operations on a database.
 It is the core component of Docky.
 The documents service offers the possibility to extend the default behavior of the endpoints by defining when an operation is authorized or denied, additionally it is possible to add custom Express middlewares or add custom endpoints by interacting with the Express app object.

 ## Install and running it